2026-01-29 As I see your infographic posted in the repo I will add it to the "Meet" folder inside the class repostory.

 In general we judge more than just the payload of your submissions, so please remember that evidence of timeliness, preparation and planning always count.
 Everything you do reflects on you.

 • Students on the waitlist should plan to attend the class from day one and perform the above assignments in anticipation of being admitted to the section.
-We only issue repository credentials to enrolled students, so if (and only if) you are on the waitlist then email the professor with your submissions attached before the deadlines; this will ensure your work is treated as on-time should you be able to add the class later.
+We will issue repository credentials to waitlisted students so you are able to participate in the labs and complete the exercises for on-time credit once you are able to add the class.
+Let's emphasize this: you need to participate and do the work from day one in order to get the credit.

 • Pro tip: Commit to success from day one.
 We rely on workmanship offered in early assignments when making decisions on teaming and tasking, so consider seriously what we will have to work with.
 Overall, exercise of initiative in the interest of quality is rewarded, so pay attention, demonstrate decent critical thinking skills and focus on success from the start.
 Do that and we'll make the semester worth your while.